lichenut/lichenut.github.io/index.md

 # <i class="fa fa-feather-alt fa-fw"></i>&nbsp;About Me

-I'm a tenure-track Assistant Professor at the <a href="https://computing.louisiana.edu">Department of Computer Science</a>, School of Computing and Informatics at the University of Louisiana at Lafayette.
-Before joining UL, I received my Ph.D. degree from the [iQua](http://iqua.ece.toronto.edu) research group in the Department of Electrical and Computer Engineering at the University of Toronto in 2018.
-I received my M.A.Sc degree in January 2015 from ECE at University of Toronto, and my Bachelor degree from the Department of Computer Science and Technology at Huazhong University of Science and Technology in June 2012.
-From September 2013 to May 2014, I've been in the Hong Kong Polytechnic University as a visiting student.
+I received my Ph.D. and M.A.Sc. degrees from University of Toronto in 2018 and 2015, respectively, and my Bachelor degree from Huazhong University of Science and Technology in 2012.
+I visited the Hong Kong Polytechnic University from September 2013 to May 2014.

-My research interests include big data analytics, machine learning systems, cloud computing, datacenter networking, resource allocation and scheduling in networked systems.
+My research interests include deep learning systems, federated learning, cloud computing, networking, resource optimization and fairness.

 [comment]:**Awards** ([CV](/assets/docs/CV.pdf)):
 [comment]:* [**Best Paper Candidate**](http://conferences.computer.org/IC2E/2016/program.htm) in IEEE IC2E 2016.